yass-arafat/ExpressJSIO/README.md

 **MongoDB**

-- MongoDB is a popular open-source **document-oriented database** where MySQL is **Relational Database MS**
+- MongoDB is a popular open-source Schemaless **document-oriented database** where MySQL is **Relational Database MS**
 - It follows NOSQL(no structured query language) procedures means unstructred way of documenting data.
 - documents are created and stored in BSON files, Binary JSON (JavaScript Object Notation) format, so all JS types of data are supported.
 - the top benefits offered by MongoDB is the use of dynamic schemas that eliminates the need to pre-define the structure, like fields or value types.
 For more you can read this https://hackernoon.com/mongodb-vs-mysql-comparison-which-database-is-better-e714b699c38b

+ ONE THING IS When calling MongoDB schemaless, it really refers to the fact that the database itself requires no schema and no schema migrations either.
+That does not mean that your data is always unstructured - in most cases you want your data to be structured, and by nature, it usually is.